-To provide high quality behavioral assessment and treatment services to individuals, regardless of age or diagnosis, who engage in problem behavior, such as aggression, property destruction, self-injurious behavior, stereotypy, etc., in the context of research and training the next generation of service providers.
+To provide high-quality behavioral assessment and treatment services to individuals, regardless of age, diagnosis, ethnicity, gender expression/identity, immigration status, marital/relationship status, national origin, race, religion, sexual orientation, or socioeconomic status, who engage in severe problem behavior (e.g., self-injurious behavior, aggression, property destruction, elopement) and to their families, in the context of research and training the next generation of service providers.

 We are currently operating under a waiting list.

-We are a small, private-pay clinic that operates only certain hours per week.
-As such, we conduct the majority of our correspondence with families via email in order to maximize the time we spend providing clinical services directly to families.
+We are a small clinic that operates only certain hours per week.
+As such, we conduct the majority of our correspondence with families via email or Zoom messages in order to maximize the time we spend providing clinical services directly to families.

 Cost of Services

-Dr. Fritz is the Director of the Severe Behavior Disorders Research Clinic (SBDRC) at the University of Houston-Clear Lake's (UHCL) Center for Autism and Developmental Disabilities (CADD) and is an Associate Professor in the Department of Clinical, Health and Applied Sciences, where she teaches courses in behavior analysis and is coordinator of the undergraduate program in behavior analysis.
+Dr. Fritz is the Director of the Severe Behavior Disorders Research Clinic (SBDRC) at the University of Houston-Clear Lake's (UHCL) Center for Autism and Developmental Disabilities (CADD) and is a Professor in the Department of Clinical, Health, and Applied Sciences, where she teaches courses in behavior analysis and is coordinator of the undergraduate program in behavior analysis.

 Dr. Fritz founded the clinic in 2008 when CADD first opened its doors.
 She greatly enjoys teaching students how to work effectively with families and make clinical decisions based on best-practice methods (those backed by scientific evidence).
 She also is honored and privileged to work with the children, adolescents, and adults who participate in the clinic along with their families.
 Her goal is to provide each family with exceptional care in line with their family's values and effectively decrease client's problematic behaviors so they can live more independent and fulfilling lives.